 Chania Old Town Sights

-Spend the rest of the day discovering the charm of Chania Old Town.
+Spend the rest of the day discovering the charm of the Old Town.
 Start at the Municipal Market, browsing the in-season produce and then wander down Skridlof Street where the scent of leather hangs heavy in the air.

 Make your way down the main thoroughfare – Chalidon Street – toward the Old Venetian Harbor…but make stops at both the Orthodox Cathedral and hidden Catholic Cathedral along the way.
-Next, ease into the Jewish Quarter and purposely try to get lost in the tangle of lanes lined with bright buildings and flowers.

-Continue through the Topanas District and emerge in Talos Square, which fronts the sea.
-Walk along the harbor and visit the Maritime Museum at the Firka Fortress.
-Stick to the waterfront – passing the Old Mosque and ancient shipyards – and walk all the way to the historic Chania lighthouse.
-Next, take the stairs up Kasteli Hill for a view of the harbor from above.
+Stick to the waterfront – passing the Old Mosque and ancient shipyards – and walk all the way to the historic Chania Lighthouse.
+Next, take the stairs up Kasteli Hill for a view from above.

-DAY 6: CRETE MOUNTAINS
+DAY 6: Crete Mountains

-Therisos Gorge and Mountain Lunch
+Therisos Gorge

 From Chania, drive south into the Lefka Ori White Mountains and meander through the scenic Therisos Gorge.
-The short ravine – just 5.5 miles long – features astoundingly beautiful natural terrain…and it’s a haven for the local mountain goats.

-Savor a long lunch at Ntounias Taverna (make a reservation ahead of time!), where they prepare farm-to-table meals over wood burning fires.
+Savor a long lunch at Ntounias Taverna (make a reservation ahead of time), where they prepare farm-to-table meals over wood burning fires.

 Botanic Garden and Wine Tasting